Learning objective

 Pupils needing extra support

-Could focus only on the forest floor rhythms, which are more straightforward; could try combining groups, once they are confident with these so that these children can play with others who are also playing the understorey rhythms.
+Could focus only on the forest floor rhythms, which are more straightforward; could join in another group to have more children playing the understorey rhythm.

 Pupils working at greater depth